kernel-community/kernel-v2/README.md

 - [ ] Build `redeem` React component and do all the testing on Kovan/Ropsten/whatever test net.
 - [ ] **Much wow!**

-While we may or may not stick to the plan above, you can be sure that our intention is to launch Kernel V2 is _Soon™️_.
+While we may or may not stick to the plan above, you can be sure that our intention is to launch Kernel V2 _Soon™️_.